MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 5. On the **Custom domain name** blade, in the **Custom domain name** text box, type **adatum.com** and click **Add Domain**.

-6. On the **adatum.com** blade, review the information necessary to perform verification of the Azure AD domain name.
+6. On the **adatum.com** blade, review the information necessary to perform verification of the Azure AD domain name and then select **Delete** twice.

     >**Note**: You will not be able to complete the validation process because you do not own the **adatum.com** DNS domain name.
 This will not prevent you from synchronizing the **adatum.com** AD DS domain with the Azure AD tenant.
 You will use for this purpose the initial DNS name of the Azure AD tenant (the name ending with the **onmicrosoft.com** suffix), which you identified in the previous task.
 However, keep in mind that, as a result, the DNS domain name of the AD DS domain and the DNS name of the Azure AD tenant will differ.
 This means that Adatum users will need to use different names when signing in to the AD DS domain and when signing in to Azure AD tenant.